aderixon/talktalk/README.md

 will contact me on 21st with an update.
 (Note that this is almost word for word a repeat of information last given on 6th.)

+* 21st Jan: Case manager called mobile at 10:30, was cut off for unknown reason shortly after and has not attempted to call back.

 ## Costs so far

 * £130 xmas break on call allowance, unable to claim as unable to work